PieterPenninckx/rsynth/design.md

 but this does not give such a straightforward and easy to use API.
 For this reason, I didn't keep the `OutputChunk` and continued to use the slices.

+Let on, I decided to use something like the `OutputChunk` struct anyway.
+I think the API is rather straightforward to use, but may need some small improvements here and there.

 Events
 ------
 Currently, backends that support one MIDI-port use the `Timed<RawMidiEvent>` type